AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 - A short pulse of 250 us followed by a 500 us gap is a 0 bit,
 - there is a sync preamble of pulse, gap, 750 us each, repeated 4 times.

-For each Zero/One received bit the bit is stored.
-If all 40 bits (32 bits data an 8 bits checksum) are received, the checksum is checked and if correct, the data will be written to a ring buffer.
+For each Zero/One received bit, the bit is stored.
+If all 40 bits (32 bits data an 8 bits checksum) are received, the checksum is checked, and if correct, the data will be written to a ring buffer.

 Within "loop()" the availability of new data in the ring buffer is constantly checked.
 If new data is available the data will be decoded with the function "getResults()".
 The decoded values are formatted as JSON string and sent to the USB-Serial interface (once per second for each sensor).